Ethersocial/esc-client-binaries/README.md

 download.

 Features:
-* Configurable client types (Geth, Eth, Parity, etc)
+* Configurable client types (Gesc, Eth, Parity, etc)
 * Security: Binary *sanity* checks, URL regex checks, SHA256 hash checks
 * Can scan and download to specific folders
 * Logging can be toggled on/off at runtime